PennyLaneAI/pennylane-qiskit/doc/devices/overview.rst

     dev = qml.device('qiskit.aer', wires=2, backend='unitary_simulator')

+PennyLane chooses a default backend if no backend is specified.

 Tutorials
 ~~~~~~~~~

-To see the PennyLane-Qiskit plugin in action, you can use any of the qubit based `tutorials
+To see the PennyLane-Qiskit plugin in action, you can use any of the qubit based `demos
-from the PennyLane documentation <https://pennylane.ai/qml/beginner.html>`_, for example
+from the PennyLane documentation <https://pennylane.ai/qml/demonstrations.html>`_, for example
-the tutorial on `qubit rotation <https://pennylane.ai/qml/tutorial/tutorial_qubit_rotation.html>`_,
+the tutorial on `qubit rotation <https://pennylane.ai/qml/demos/tutorial_qubit_rotation.html>`_,
 and simply replace ``'default.qubit'`` with any of the available Qiskit devices, such as ``'qiskit.aer'``:

 .. code-block:: python